CasperKristiansson/pydantic-fixturegen/docs/testing.md

 When update mode is active, the helper regenerates the requested artifacts using the deterministic CLI paths and re-diffs to confirm that changes were applied successfully.

+If you already depend on [`pytest-regressions`](https://pytest-regressions.readthedocs.io/), the `pfg_snapshot` fixture honours its CLI toggles as well:

+- `pytest --force-regen` refreshes artifacts and still fails the test so you remember to commit the changes.
+- `pytest --regen-all` refreshes artifacts and lets tests pass, mirroring the plugin’s default behaviour.

 ### Per-test overrides via marker

 Need to bump the timeout, force updates, or flip discovery modes for a single test?
 Annotate it with `@pytest.mark.pfg_snapshot_config(...)`: